 Extrahepatic pathology can be present in a considerable amount of patients, including:

-May appear as a hypoechoic lesion with low-level internal echoes and absence of significant wall echoes.
+It may appear as a hypoechoic lesion with low-level internal echoes and absent significant wall echoes.

 Described signal characteristics include: